0xG1iTch/Libft_Custom_C_library/LIBFT/README.md

 ## 📚 Project Overview

-**LIB_FT** is a foundational project developed at 42 School.
-The goal is to create a custom C library by re-implementing standard C functions and adding utility functions.
+The oal of **LIB_FT** is to create a custom C library by re-implementing standard C functions and adding utility functions.
 This project serves as an introduction to low-level programming, focusing on memory management, function implementation, and adherence to the C standard.

-With **LIB_FT**, you’ll have a powerful toolkit to streamline future C projects while gaining a deeper understanding of how standard libraries work under the hood.

 ---